X-ray Body Part Classifier – Quick Demo using AI

 Deployment | Local browser via streamlit run |

-- Train a simple ResNet18 on your labeled X-ray images
+- Training a ResNet18 on your labeled X-ray images

-- Use Streamlit to build a web interface:
+- Using Streamlit to create a web app:

-- View predicted body part + confidence score
+- View predicted body part and confidence scores

 xray_bodypart_model.pth

-- A live web app that classifies uploaded X-ray images by body part
+– the trained model- Live web app to classify uploaded X-rays by body part